iloveicedgreentea/DevOops/readme.md

     ./frontend.plan
 ```

+Additionally, there is no region or multi-cloud support.

 ### You Made It
-This example has all of the good principles and also has automation to simplify and speed up running Terraform.
+This example has all of the good principles and also has multi-region, multi-cloud support with full automation to simplify and speed up running Terraform.
 You can put this in a CI/CD pipeline or run it locally.

+Each item under `/$cloud/$region/$environment` is called a `component`.
+This component can be anything that fits into a Terraform module such as a staging RDS database or a module that creates an S3 bucket, a Cloudfront distribution, and some R53 records.

+This example supports arbitrary clouds, environments, regions, and modules.
+It will handle `init` per component, have separate `state` per component, and handle `plan` and `apply` programmatically.
+It can easily be extended to support any other functionality.

+The readme discusses the modules and environments that exist in the repo and it explains how to use the script.